Do you use Excel for SEO? If the answer is “no,” then perhaps you should.

 I get it.

-Being able to convert your volume numbers using SUBSTITUTE is a must for keyword research.
+Converting your volume numbers using SUBSTITUTE is a must for keyword research.

 SEO is complicated enough as it is and being efficient with SEO is vital.

 See How My Agency Can Drive More Traffic to Your Website